kywx/Nightmare/README.md

 Download the git repo files.
 Unzip it.
 Open it on Unity3D in editor version 2022.3.13f1.
 Wait 5 years.
 Go to the toolbar and select File, then click 'Build and Run'.

-The game files are huge.
 The game is hard.
+I can beat it, but then again I made it.

 It's like a rage bait game.
 Good luck.
+It's okay to give up.